Applying Author Styles

 self.i += 1

 The great thing about parsing functions is that they can build on one another.
-For example, property-value pairs are a property, a colon, and a value,In reality properties and values have different syntaxes, so using word for both isn’t quite right, but for our browser’s limited CSS this simplification will do. with whitespace in between:
+For example, property–value pairs are a property, a colon, and a value,In reality, properties and values have different syntaxes, so using word for both isn’t quite right, but for our browser’s limited CSS implementation this simplification will do. with whitespace in between:

 def pair(self):